privacyidea/privacyidea-credential-provider/doc/configuration.rst

 Specify how many offline values shall be compared to the input at max.
 Default is 10.
 A value of 0 equals the default.

+**offline_threshold**

+Specify the number of remaining OTP values below which a refill should be attempted.
+Refilling is done online and therefore requires a connection to the server.
+If the machine is really offline and refill is attempted, this will cause a timeout and thus slow down the login.
+By default, refill is attempted after every successful offline authentication.
+However, if 100 offline values are available, it is not neccessary to try refilling after every authentication.

+**offline_show_info**

+Set this to ``1`` to show information about available offline token for the current user.
+This will trigger as soon as the input from the username field matches a user for which offline token are available.

 Realms